aegir-project/documentation/docs/extend/altering-behaviours.md

 - **Site-specific:** Only the site indicated by the folder name will load this code:
   `/var/aegir/PUBLISH_PATH/sites/DOMAIN/local.settings.php`

+NOTE: These special include files are loaded in this order.
+This means that **Site-specific** settings override **Platform-wide** settings, which overrides **Server-wide** settings.

+Whenever you clone a site or migrate it between platforms, Aegir moves a copy of local.settings.php as well.

 Make sure the files can be read by the web server user by changing the file's group to the `web_group` of `server_master`.
 For example: